WordPress/gutenberg/packages/editor/README.md

 ### PostAuthorCheck

-Component to render its children only if the post type supports the author.
+Wrapper component that renders its children only if the post type supports the author.

 _Parameters_